 Some final thoughts on following the Whisky Trail:

-If you visit the north of Scotland, it is certainly worth visiting the whisky distilleries, even if you are not a whisky drinker.
+For anyone visiting the north of Scotland, it is certainly worth taking time to check out some of the the whisky distilleries, even if one is not a whisky drinker.
 The craft of making whisky and its history, as well as some of the very picturesque buildings, make for interesting and memorable visits.
-If you have time to visit two distilleries, visit Knockdhu for the traditional, access-all-areas tour and a very knowledgeable guide and also Macallan to see the other end of the spectrum: ultra modern and very polished.
-If you have time for a third, Highland Park on Orkney offers another insight as they still do their own malting and drying.
+If there is time to visit two distilleries, visit Knockdhu for the traditional, access-all-areas tour and a very knowledgeable guide and also Macallan to see the other end of the spectrum: ultra modern and very polished.
+Time for a third?
+Highland Park on Orkney offers another insight as they still do their own malting and drying.

 It is a great buying experience to purchase from the distilleries and they usually let you take a nip of those you are interested in.
 However, it is not like visiting a factory shop where you expect the prices to be lower; usually it is just a few pounds more expensive and you don’t mind that as you are paying for the experience.
 But beware: prices on the ferry can be considerably cheaper and sometimes there are offers at other outlets or online, which the distilleries do not match.

 Remember, the Scottish drink driving laws are very strict.
 Basically, do not drink and drive.
 In fact, don’t drink and drive regardless of which country you are in!

 If you like this post, please pin it for later!